Brandon Lowe Player Props: Rays vs. Blue Jays

 - Lowe is hitting .200 with five doubles, a triple, eight home runs and 21 walks.

-- In 28.6% of his games this season, Lowe has driven in at least one run.
-In eight of those games (19.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 28.6% of his games this year, Lowe has tallied at least one RBI.
+In eight of those games (19.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.